 Protection and Exorcism Methods

-Islamic tradition provides detailed remedies to counter Iblis’s influence.
-The most prominent defense is reciting Ayat al-Kursi (Quran 2:255), which is believed to create a spiritual barrier against evil jinn, including Iblis and his Shayatin.
-Additionally, the Prophet Muhammad emphasized daily prayers, particularly the five obligatory ones, as a shield against Iblis’s temptations.
+Islamic tradition offers many ways to protect against Iblis.
+The main defense is reciting Ayat al-Kursi (Quran 2:255), which is believed to create a spiritual shield against evil Jinn, such as Iblis and his followers.
+The Prophet Muhammad also stressed the importance of daily prayers, especially the five required ones, as protection from Iblis’s temptations.

 Specific supplications (such as those in Surah Al-Falaq and Surah An-Nas) are recommended for protection against Sihr and waswas.
 Hadith (Sahih al-Bukhari 4.54.496) advises seeking refuge in God from Iblis by saying, “A’udhu billahi min ash-Shaytan ir-rajim” (I seek refuge in Allah from the accursed Satan) before reciting the Quran or entering vulnerable states like sleep.